dehengxu/CoreDataEnvir/README.md

 CoreDataEnvir (since 2011-05-25) latest version 0.4
 =============

-CoreDataEnvir is a CoreData wrapper which use CoreData in convient way and keep safe in multithread programming.
+CoreDataEnvir is a CoreData wrapper which use CoreData in convient way and supply simple thread safe in concurrenct programming.
 You can use it concurrenctly，run seperate CoreDataEnvir instance on one thread.

 ## First step: